talos/nyc-stabilization-unit-counts/README.md

 This is the table that underlies the map.

 - __ucbbl__: The BBL.
+- __unitstotal__: An estimate of the number of units in the building.
+This is the greatest of PLUTO's `unitstotal`, `unitsres`, or the highest stabilized unit count ever recorded on this BBL's tax bills.
+- __unitsstab2007__: The number of stabilized units in 2007.
+- __unitsstab2014__: The number of stabilized units in 2014.
 - __diff__: The number of stabilized units gained or lost between 2007 and 2014.
 - __percentchange__: The percentage increase or loss.
 The denominator for